 - <outputExportOutStreams>, comma separated list, required parameter will specify the <OutStreams> that will be loaded as outputs of the SLAVE RAVEN.
-Maximum two <OutStreams> can be listed here (1 for PointSet and/or 1 for HistorySet). - <conversionModule>, string, optional parameter will specify the path to a Python module that can contain two methods:
+Maximum two <OutStreams> can be listed here (1 for PointSet and/or 1 for HistorySet). - <conversion>, Node, optional parameter will specify details of conversion scripts to be used in creating the inner RAVEN input file.
+This node contains the following nodes: - <module>, Node, optional parameter a module for directly manipulating the xml structure of perturbed input files.
+This can be used to modify the template input file in arbitrary ways; however, it should be used with caution, and is considered an advanced method.
+This node has the following attribute: